Aware Senior Care Blog

 Why pay for short term care insurance if i am only covered for a year?

 This is one of the most common questions we get when approaching the topic of short term care insurance.
 The answer to this is different for every individual, but the easiest answer is that it gives your family a transitional period to figure out how they are going to pay for your care after this year period.

 It can also allow you to get into the facility of your choosing.
 With many nicer facilities, entering under private pay, which you will enter as if you have short or long term care insurance, makes it much more likely they will accept you, even if you eventually are going to transfer to Medicaid.
 If you go in with Medicaid initially, you could be less likely to be accepted.
 In this case, short term care insurance gives you more control over the choice of provider.

 Is short term care insurance right for me?

-- You cannot afford LTC insurance.
+- Cannot afford LTC insurance.

 - You have long term care insurance that does not have a long elimination period.
 This could lead to double coverage, and you do not need to pay for both.

 Taking the First Step to Plan Your Care